 The mission of the University of Utah is to foster student success by preparing students from diverse backgrounds for lives of impact as leaders and citizens.
-This program will allow our students to be prepared to not only realize a new career outcome in sales, but to be more prepared to communicate and negotiate with all types of people, regardless of background.
+This program will allow our students to be prepared not only to realize a new career outcome in sales, but to be more prepared to communicate and negotiate with all types of people, regardless of background.

 We do not expect a negative impact on other USHE institutions.
 Weber State has a technical sales program which is more extensive but not housed within the Business School.
-A differentiating aspect of our proposed program will be its integration with core and elective marketing classes which will provide better developed skills in this closely related area.
-UVU has a certificate program targeted toward their business students.
+A differentiating aspect of our proposed program will be its integration with the core business and marketing classes which will provide better developed skills in related areas such as Finance and Marketing.
+UVU has a similar certificate program targeted toward their business students.
 There are no other offerings at the University of Utah which would be affected.